vallentin/mount.py/README.md

 ### Example: List USB Devices

-*The following example, is the equivalent of doing `python mount.py` in the terminal.*
+*The following example, is the equivalent of doing `sudo python -m mount` in the terminal.*

-vs `sudo python mount.py`

 ```python
 import os